mozilla/release-services/docs/development/@relengapi/tokenauth.rst

 When a token is used to authenticate a request, the Flask ``current_user`` is a ``TokenUser`` instance with a ``claims`` attribute containing the token's JWT claims.
 After verifying that ``current_user.type`` is ``token``, it is safe to rely on any of the values in ``current_user.claim``.
+If the token type is linked to a user, then ``current_user.authenticated_email`` will be set to that user's email address.
+If the token type is not linked to a user, then this attribute does not exist (it is not just set to ``None``).

 Every token has these claims: